omansh-krishn/Gboard-for-Florisboard-theme/README.md

 7. Select the .flex file (it should be in downloads)

-8. You should see the new two themes!
+8. You should see the new four themes!

+9. Select either Dark, Light, Dark Borderless, or Light Borderless!
 ---

-## 📝 TO LEARN HOW TO EDIT THE THEME [CLICK HERE!](https://github.com/TeaEndsAcronyms/Gboard-for-Florisboard-theme/blob/main/Editing%20Guide.md)
+## 📝 TO LEARN HOW TO EDIT THE THEME (Bordered) [CLICK HERE!](https://github.com/TeaEndsAcronyms/Gboard-for-Florisboard-theme/blob/main/Editing%20Guide.md)
 ---